ElJaviLuki/GrindrPlus/README.md

    - If it is older than the required version, go to [APKMirror](https://www.apkmirror.com/apk/grindr-llc/grindr-gay-chat-meet-date/) and download and install the required version.
 Check that Grindr works before proceeding.
    - If your version is newer than the required version, you have 2 options:
      - Wait for the Grindr Plus dev to maybe release a newer Plus.
 In the meantime, your Grindr will continue to work but will not auto update.
      - Downgrade your Grindr.
 You are likely rooted, so maybe you have a recent local app backup to restore.
 Or you can take a backup, install the older version, and restore only the app data afterwards (which might or might not explode in your face).
 Or you can simply do a clean install of the older version.
-Consider backing up messages using the grindr backup service before uninstalling.
+Consider backing up messages using the Grindr backup service before uninstalling.
 And you might want to take a local app backup too, just in case. **However you downgrade Grindr, you probably need to immediately disable Play Store auto update again afterwards.** And double-check that Grindr works before continuing.

 ### Plus installation
 1. Download your chosen Grindr Plus release and install it.